konarie1990/innerwebnets/README.md

 #### Austin Coding Academy: I joined ACA in August 2018 with very little knowledge of web development.
 Over the past year I learned the fundamentals HTML, CSS, and JavaScript - as well as MERN stack technologies MongoDB (Atlas), Express.js, REACT, Node.js.
 Other technologies I used during the course include git, github, npm, Redux, thunk, mongoose, nodemon, React Router, Axios, concurrently, JSON web token, and OAuth.

-#### Traversy University: I took several of Brad Traversy's courses in addition to my training at ACA to learn more about React, Redux and building full stack web applications in general.
-This project was based on his "MERN Stack Front to Back" course where he builds a full stack social network application.
-I would not have been able to complete this course if it were not for my training at ACA which is why it comes second.
+#### Traversy University: I took several of Brad Traversy's on-line courses in addition to my training at ACA to learn more about React, Redux and building full stack web applications.
+This project was based on the "MERN Stack Front to Back" course where you learn the details on how to build a full stack social network application.
+I would not have been able to complete advanced courses like this if it were not for my training at ACA.

 #### Websites: